tim-hanssen/tim-hanssen/README.md

 - 🔭 I’m currently working on Prepr.io
 - ⚡ I’m working with: Neo4j, Laravel, PHP.
 - 🔨 I’m using: PhpStorm.
-- 💬 Ask me about Cypher queries
+- 💬 Ask me about Complex cypher queries
 - 🐦 You can follow on Twitter [@timhanssen](https://twitter.com/timhanssen).